matomo-org/developer-documentation/docs/tests-github.md

 - [Release] Release Matomo new version, the process require release password and version number.
 - [Update Intl data] Create a PR for latest language updates.
 - [Update Submodules] Will do submodules update on Friday each week.
+- [Matomo Tests] Will perform all Matomo test suites for every pull request as well as for each commit on a development branch
 (New scripts should be documented in the list above.)

 ## Create a new GitHub Action script